mystery-z/cli-chat-p2p/README.md

 ### Interface

-Yo y’all this is notRamji typin in Maths class, evading the watchful eye of McReady the notReady

-anyways for the interface we can just do a simple input from cmd / terminal kinda thing, like this:
+For the interface we can just do a simple input from cmd / terminal kinda thing, like this:

 ```rust
 use std::io;